-As of February 28, 2018, the number of our ordinary shares issued and outstanding was 24,026,591, among which 5,404,369 of our ordinary shares were held as ADSs by the depositary for our ADSs.
-Other than the depositary, we had no record shareholders in the United States as of February 28, 2018.
+As of February 28, 2019, the number of our ordinary shares issued and outstanding was 24,066,033, including 5,763,255 of our ordinary shares were held as ADSs by the depositary for our ADSs and excluding 900,558 ordinary shares underlying unexercised options that are issued but deemed to be not outstanding and held by Deutsche Bank Trust Company Americas.
+Other than the depositary, we had no record shareholders in the United States as of February 28, 2019.